jmcook1186/gp-passport-docs/src/devs/quick-start.md

 }
 ```

+This code includes all of the necessary import and configuration for your app.
+The comments in the code explain what is happening line-by-line.

-## App component and state
+### App component and state

-Now that we have all of the imports and configuration that we'll need to build out the functionality in our app, let's build out the UI.
+The next step is to add logic to the app that allows a user to interact with it.
+This means building out a UI (user interface).

-In this step, we'll be doing the following:
+In this step, you'll do the following:

-- Creating local state variables
+- Create local state variables
-- Returning the UI for the app
+- Return the UI for the app
-- If the user is not yet connected, we show them a connect button
+- If the user is not yet connected, show them a connect button
-- Once they are connected, we will show them a button to submit their passport
+- Once the user is connected, show them a button to submit their passport
 - If the user is connected their score will be fetched, and if they've submitted their passport they will be able to view their score.

-Next, add the following below the imports:
+Start by, adding the following code immediately below the existing code in `app/page.tsx`:

 ```tsx
 export default function Passport() {